vuejs/docs/src/guide/component-basics.md

 ## DOM Template Parsing Caveats

 If you are writing your Vue templates directly in the DOM, Vue will have to retrieve the template string from the DOM.
-This leads to some caveats due to browser's native HTML parsing behavior.
+This leads to some caveats due to browsers' native HTML parsing behavior.

 :::tip
-It should be noted that the limitations discussed below only applies if you are writing your templates directly in the DOM.
+It should be noted that the limitations discussed below only apply if you are writing your templates directly in the DOM.
 They do NOT apply if you are using string templates from the following sources:

 - String templates (e.g. `template: '...'`)
 - [Single-file (`.vue`) components](single-file-component.html)